Breakawai/Video2ObjectDetection/README.md

 The model can be downloaded at the following link:
 <https://drive.google.com/drive/folders/1MjeCrXIQclk0y9LlL--hWrUvUXPTHaEx>

+The weights file should be pasted into the directory folder of the project.
+(We need to download this file externally because GitHub doesn't allow to have large files)

 ## Download examples of turnaround videos
 There is a shortlist of turnaround airport videos available online.
 A list of youtube videos can be downloaded using the following: